 Capital risk management

-The Group’s medium-term goal is to regain a capital structure corresponding to an investment-grade credit rating.
-The target of the Group is to have equity ratio between 35% and 45%, net debt/EBITDA ratio below 3.5 and gearing under 100%.
+The Group’s medium-term goal is to reach a capital structure with an equity ratio between 35% and 45% and a net debt/EBITDA ratio below 2.5.

 When calculating the net debt/EBITDA ratio, the following adjustments are made to the reported EBITDA: non-recurring items are removed, the effects of acquisitions are added and the effects of divestments are deducted, and the effects of the amortisation of programming and prepublication rights are deducted for the reporting period.